Skip to main content

 The cellular injury from EDCs can be understood as a triad of interconnected pathologies.
 First is the crippling of mitochondrial function.
 Mitochondria, the organelles responsible for ATP synthesis, are highly sensitive to oxidative stress, which many EDCs generate.
 This leads to a decrease in energy production, manifesting as profound fatigue and metabolic slowing.

-Second, this and direct DNA damage can push a cell into a state of senescence.
+Second, this oxidative stress and direct DNA damage can push a cell into a state of senescence.
 A senescent cell ceases to divide and begins secreting a cocktail of pro-inflammatory signals, known as the Senescence-Associated Secretory Phenotype (SASP), which propagates inflammation to surrounding tissues.
 Third, EDCs can induce epigenetic modifications, altering DNA methylation and histone acetylation patterns.
 These changes can persistently alter gene expression, locking cells into a dysfunctional state long after the initial toxin has been cleared.

 This understanding clarifies why simply removing the offending toxin or rebalancing systemic hormones may be insufficient for a full recovery.
 The cellular machinery itself is left damaged and dysregulated.
 Effective protocols must therefore address these specific cellular lesions.